digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

 Calendar
 ========

-The :ref:`Date.Calendar <module-daml-finance-util-date-calendar-17588>` module contains various
-utility functions related to business days and date adjustments.
+The :ref:`Calendar <module-daml-finance-util-date-calendar-17588>` module contains various utility functions related to business days and date adjustments.

 Business days and non-business days are distinguished by defining a holiday calendar, for example: